-26 Prior to 2013, the acceptance rate is the product of the meter deployment rate, the assumed steady-state acceptance rate of 33 percent, and the ramp rate equal to 20% in 2009, 40% in 2010, 60% in 2011, 80% in 2012 and 100% in 2013.
+21 Prior to 2013, the acceptance rate is the product of the meter deployment rate, the assumed steady-state acceptance rate of 33 percent, and the ramp rate equal to 20% in 2009, 40% in 2010, 60% in 2011, 80% in 2012 and 100% in 2013.
 Thus, the acceptance rate in 2009 equals 2.8%, which is the product of 42% (the meter deployment rate) times 20% (the ramp rate for 2009) times 33% (the steady state rate).

-1 peak demand by 10 percent.
-In other words, the main difference between the CPP rate 2 and the CRC is the timing of payments for capacity, so both options give customers an 3 equal economic incentive to reduce demand.
-The technology acceptance rate for medium 4 C&I customers is assumed to equal 33 percent, which is a conservative assumption in 5 light of the fact that roughly 60 percent of medium commercial customers accepted a PCT in the SPP.
-This level of penetration will place PCTs among roughly 5,600 medium 6 size commercial establishments by 2013.
-Additional technology penetration is achieved 7 8 through the Title 24 building standards.
-Given the growth rate in this customer population, the revised Title 24 standards would place PCTs among an additional 16.800 9 10 medium commercial establishments by 2038.
-11 For large C&I customers, demand-response benefits are based on a 100 percent
+1 equal economic incentive to reduce demand.
+The technology acceptance rate for medium 2 C&I customers is assumed to equal 33 percent, which is a conservative assumption in 3 light of the fact that roughly 60 percent of medium commercial customers accepted a 4 PCT in the SPP.
+This level of penetration will place PCTs among roughly 5,600 medium 5 size commercial establishments by 2013.
+Additional technology penetration is achieved 6 through the Title 24 building standards.
+Given the growth rate in this customer 7 population, the revised Title 24 standards would place PCTs among an additional 16,800 8 medium commercial establishments by 2038.

 For large C&I customers, demand-response benefits are based on a 100 percent participation rate starting in 2009, as all customers will be defaulted onto a CPP rate in 2009 and the alternative option will be the CRC.
-PCTs are not being offered to this customer segment, as air conditioning is not as large a percent of their total load as it is for other customer segments and the price elasticities are not dependent on enabling technology promoted by a utility.27
+PCTs are not being offered to this customer segment, as air conditioning is not as large a percent of their total load as it is for other customer segments and the price elasticities are not dependent on enabling technology promoted by a utility.22

-IVe.
-Additional Variables
+Additional Variables IVe.